EXPRESSCLUSTER/Hyper-V/LiveMigration/LiveMigrationSLwithWSFC.md

 QuarantineThreshold     : 3
 ```

-Changing a quarantine configuration:
+Change the quarantine configuration:
 ```
 > (Get-Cluster).ResiliencyDefaultPeriod = 9999
 > (Get-Cluster).QuarantineThreshold = 9999
 ```

-WSFC behavior after executing the above command:
+WSFC behavior after executing the above commands:
-- After WSFC detects another cluster node is isolated, WSFC wait 9999 seconds until it starts recovery action.
+- After WSFC detects the other cluster node is isolated, WSFC wait 9999 seconds until it starts recovery action.
-- WSFC quarantines a cluster node that has be turned off unintentionally 9999 times in a hour.
+- WSFC quarantines a cluster node that has been turned off unintentionally 9999 times in a hour.

-Disabling a VM failover function:
+Disabe the VM failover function:
-1. Open VM property on **Failover Cluster Manager**.
+1. Open VM property in **Failover Cluster Manager**.
-1. In **Failover** tab, change settings as follows.
+1. In **Failover** tab, change settings as follows:
 	- **Maximum failures in the specified period**: 0
 	- **Period (hours)**: 0
 	- **Prevent failback**